KPat11/KPat11/README.md

 **You'll notice some intentional architectural choices here: I've favored self-hosted models, local inference, and open-source tooling over third-party APIs and managed cloud services.
 That's a deliberate constraint I've set for myself — shipping real solutions with minimal overhead.
 In my experience, engineers who can work creatively within tight resource boundaries tend to build leaner, more thoughtful systems overall.**

+**Actively enhancing public projects to showcase cloud managed services with scale, low latency, reliabiliity, and security in mind.**

 **If you see a spot where a different approach might scale better or solve something more elegantly — I'd genuinely love to hear it.
 I'm always looking to sharpen my thinking and learn from other perspectives.**

 **📬 Feel free to reach out!**